wazo-platform/wazo-doc/source/administration/directories/directories.rst

 * :guilabel:`Value`: the header of your data source that you want to see as the caller ID on your phone on incoming calls

-.. warning:: The :guilabel:`Value` can *only* specify one column to use, no modification or extra
-             columns are allowed.

 Example
 ^^^^^^^